No. 1 Alabama beats No. 4 Oklahoma 45-34 to reach title game

 - President Trump bragged to military in Iraq about 10 percent raise they've not been given

-Tagovailoa’s performance in the semifinal argued for a Florida recount in the Heisman Trophy vote.
+Tagovailoa’s performance argued for a Florida recount in the Heisman Trophy vote.
 He finished as the runner-up to Oklahoma’s Kyler Murray but won sweet consolation by completing 24 of 27 passes, with scores to four receivers.

 “It’s always good to see your hard work pay off,” said Tagovailoa, who played on a sore left ankle.
+His completion percentage was an Orange Bowl record.

 While Tagovailoa connected on his first nine passes for 184 yards, Murray was sacked twice before he threw a pass, and his first completion came with his team already down 21-0.